NgoCongHuan/Market-Basket-Analysis/README.md

 - Execute the SQL script EmartShopping.sql located in the database folder.

 ### 3. Change Parameters to Connect to SQL
-Update the database connection parameters in the scripts as needed (e.g., in Crawl-Data.py, Generate-Transactions.py, and Market-Basket-Analysis.py).
+Update the database connection parameters in the scripts as needed (Crawl-Data.py, Generate-Transactions.py and Market-Basket-Analysis.py).

 ### 4. Run Scripts in Sequence
 Run the scripts in the following order: